Last updated June 2018

 I think a model railway needs to be more than just track and trains - especially if it’s an exhibition layout, and even more if it is intended as a ‘scale’ representation of the real thing, run at a reasonably prototypical timetable (ie there aren’t always trains on the move!).

 To keep spectators interested a model needs to have something of interest to look at while nothing is moving.
 This is an aspect of the hobby I enjoy - creating miniature scenes on the layout.

 The photo galleries show a few of these scenes from Plumpton Green and Brighton Road.

 Whilst I’ve been working on Plumpton I’ve been aware that my very basic white-painted back-boards don’t do the appearance of the layout any particular favours.
 The layout is only 2ft wide, and needs some sort of backscene to give an impression of a bit more depth.

 I’m definitely not an artist, but with quite a lot of assistance from my rather more artistic wife, I have been able to create, I hope, something which is an improvement on nothing at all.
 Others may judge............

 Here is a brief description of what I have done.

-I’ve also added four sound modules to the layout, to provide some ambient sounds, and the facility to sound whistles as per the prototype.
+I’ve also added five sound modules to the layout, to provide some ambient sounds, and the facility to sound whistles as per the prototype.
 Details can be found here.